skuligowski/md-docs/README.md

 =======
 Markdown docs generator

-### Features

-* book like structure
-* continous watching of markdown files
-* absolute/relative images inside the document
-* permanent urls for chapters
-* any possible structure of source files
-* automatically generated bookmarks for the chapter
-* custom themes

 ## Installation

 `md-docs` can be installed both globally and locally.

-Install `md-docs` globally and you'll have access to the `md-docs` command anywhere on your system.

 ```bash
 npm install md-docs -g
 ```

-Local installation allows to use `md-docs` commands directly in the code or inside of gulp or grunt tasks.

-## Understanding the concept
+## Docs structure

-The documentation is a collection of many *books*.
-Each book has a unique title and contains several *chapters*.
-Every chapter is written in a separate markdown file. *Bookmarks* are autmatically generated in all chapters to simplify navigation.
+The documentation is a collection of **books**.
+Each book has a unique title and contains several **chapters**.
+Each chapter should be written in a separate markdown file.

 Each markdown file should start with a **yaml header**.
 Provide a name of a book to which the markdown file belongs to and a name of a chapter.